 It’s not just weatherproofing your front door that will keep your home nice and cozy in the winter months.
 Installing weather stripping around doors and using draft excluders under doors will prevent warm air wandering into unheated rooms.

 Switching the direction your ceiling fan runs will force warm air back down into the room.
 To maximize efficiency, set the fan speed to low.
 You should also consider installing a fan at the top of your staircases to force warm air that rises through the floors back down to you.

 Get a Smart Thermostat

 Installing a smart thermostat will allow you to program your home’s heating system to fit around your routine.
 Through apps and smart heating controls, you can ensure that your home is warm only when you need it to be.
-The ecobee is our preferred smart thermostat.
-It works with all the major smart assistants like Amazon’s Alexa and Google Home, and you can control it from your phone even if you’re not home.
-Learn more about smart thermostats.

 It’s been a long day, your eyes are feeling heavy and you’re ready for sleep.
 Then, just as you get under the covers you’re greeted by cruelly cold sheets.
 Electric blankets to the rescue!
 Simply switching the blanket on for 10 minutes before you’re going to bed will create the coziest cradle to rock you to sleep.

 Heated Mattress Pads

 In the same vein, a heated mattress pad will save you costs on your heating bill to make your bed warm at night.
 Simply fit the mattress pad under your topsheet and turn it on for a few minutes before you hit the hay.

 Wrap up Warm